-Here at ASR Alert Systems, we are dedicated to bringing you state of the art technology in the field on alert notifications to law enforcement and first responders in the event of an active shooter or other crisis.
+Here at ASR Alert Systems, we are dedicated to bringing you state of the art critical incident response technology in the field on alert notifications to law enforcement and first responders in the event of an active shooter or other crisis.
 We are also wholly dedicated to partnering with other industry experts to bring to market an even more robust portfolio of safety.
 We encourage you to read about our valued partnerships here.
 We continue to evolve our relationships all the time and will continue to bring you updated information on a regular basis.

 For over thirty years Alarm & Electronics (A&E) has been a trusted name in the security industry.
 The company, which is privately owned, has been licensed and certified by the State of Florida since 1982 as well as certified by Edison Testing Laboratory (ETL).
 They have been and continue to be instrumental in protecting both large and small residential and commercial structures, government facilities, high tech sensitive telecommunications buildings, and manufacturing and shipping venues.